Brick Court Chambers

 • International/EU M

 Jagoda is developing a practice on the interaction between domestic and international/EU law.
-Many of the public law cases in which she is instructed (referred to above) involve an international element, whether as to the principles of international human rights law, international humanitarian law or the law of diplomatic relations.
+Many of the public law cases in which she is instructed (referred to above) involve an international element, whether as to the principles of international human rights law, international humanitarian law, the law of the sea or the law of diplomatic relations.
 As sole counsel, she has advised a government department on the retention of general EU principles.

 • Competition M